Skip to main content Scroll Top

 The Varjo XR-4 Series delivers best-in-class visual fidelity and is pushing mixed reality performance to the next level with superlative immersion.
 The Varjo VR headset is an excellent option for extremely niche enterprise applications that may require super high resolution.

-With Varjo VR Headset, You Can Expect:
+With the Varjo VR Headset, You Can Expect:

 • Field of view